Ankitasareen/Abridger/README.md

 B)Based on the images or links or paragraphs provided by the user, we provide with a quiz generated upon the topic given in the texts provided by them and also check the correctness of the answers

 ### Tech Stack and Algorithms used
-1)Python Base Programming Language
+* Python Base Programming Language
-2)OpenCv and Pytesseract for OCR implementation 3)BeautifulSoup4 as a text parser
+* OpenCv and Pytesseract for OCR implementation
+* BeautifulSoup4 as a text parser
-4)NLTK for text summarization
+* NLTK for text summarization
-5)Transformer Networks for Q/A Generation
+* Transformer Networks for Q/A Generation
-7)Cosine similarity for Answer Verification 6)Streamlit for web app deployment
+* Cosine similarity for Answer Verification
+* Streamlit for web app deployment

 ### Installation
 To run the jupyter notebooks, make sure you have anaconda already set up, then.